• Skip to primary navigation

 Stack Attack.

 This game consists of stacking 36 cups in a pyramid and then back down into a single stack.
-The Ferrari came the closest to conquering this one in one minute.
+We have found that the red cups, like the Solo ones, work well for this.

 Stack Attack Game